davide-muzzi/schedule-planner/README.md

   depending on whether that entry has started — and its detail view can jump straight to whichever linked entry is running now or coming up next.
-- **Overview** — year-to-date stats: hours per week, average by weekday, balance trend, a breakdown of time by entry type, and a GitHub-style tracking-streak grid.
+- **Overview** — year-to-date stats: hours per week, average by weekday, balance trend, a breakdown of time by entry type, longest tracked day, a GitHub-style tracking-streak grid, and Tasks stats (status/priority breakdown, time by priority, overdue count).
 - **Weather** — a small current-conditions + 7-day forecast widget (via
   [Open-Meteo](https://open-meteo.com/), no API key required), using the browser's geolocation when available.
-- **Settings** — weekly worktime goal, vacation allotment, visible days, timeline zoom, entry-type colors, theme, and full data export/import.
+- **Settings** — weekly worktime goal, vacation allotment, visible days, timeline zoom, entry-type colors, theme, reduced motion, sidebar width, and full data export/import.
 - Responsive down to phone-landscape width, with a further set of mobile-specific layouts (collapsible nav drawer, card carousels, scrollable charts) below that.